Ditech: Corporate Re-brand

 In March 2015, Ditech, along with Walter Investment affiliate Green Tree Servicing, announced the two would undergo a co-branding effort to become "Ditech Financial, A Walter Company," bringing Walter's origination and servicing entities together under one, recognizable brand name.
 The transition concluded in the second half of 2015.

 Lending

 Products

-Ditech offers a range of home loan and refinance options.
+Ditech offered a range of home loan and refinance options.
 Home loan options include fixed rate, adjustable rate and FHA loans.
-Refinancing options include fixed rate, adjustable rate and FHA loans, as well as special financing programs such as HARP with expanded loan-to-value limits for qualified applicants.
+Refinancing options included fixed rate, adjustable rate and FHA loans, as well as special financing programs such as HARP with expanded loan-to-value limits for qualified applicants.
 The company will no longer provide nonprime mortgages.

 Institutional partner strategy

 In May 2014, Ditech launched a co-branding and joint-venture initiative with more than 600 institutional partners that provide mortgage and refinance loans to their customers.
 The strategy encompasses direct consumer lending and correspondent lending.
 Institutional partners can price, lock and deliver individual loans through the Ditech website.

 Also in May 2014, Ditech announced new correspondent banking products and services including MyCommunityMortgage, FHA Program, Expanded LMPI, and Freddie Only.
 In June 2014, Ditech's correspondent lending division began focusing on services for community banks and credit unions, offering their customers access to Ditech's technology, underwriting, processing, servicing and marketing expertise.